hupe13/extensions-leaflet-map-github/readme.md

 * Go to Settings - Leaflet Map - Extensions for Leaflet Map and get documentation and settings options.

 ## Changelog

+### 2.2.7 / 2204xx

+* hover: geojson fixed
+* elevation: some strings for translation added
+* swedish translation frontend from @argentum

 ### 2.2.6 / 220401